open5e/open5e/source/monsters/tome-of-beasts/D/dryads/duskthorn-dryad.rst

-**Create Guardians.** Duskthorn dryads use their vines and the plants in their glades to defend themselves, animating enormously strong vine troll skeletons as well as ordinary skeletons, :ref:`tob:child-of-the-briar`, and other horrors.
+**Create Guardians.** Duskthorn dryads use their vines and the plants in their glades to defend themselves, animating enormously strong vine troll skeletons as well as ordinary skeletons, :ref:`children of the briar <tob:child-of-the-briar>`, and other horrors.
 These defenders are linked to the tree and vines that animated them, are controlled by hearts within the tree.
 If the hearts are destroyed, the servants wither or scatter.